 - Make bill payments by individuals as a one-time or recurring amount

 Checks vs. ACH Costs

 While comparing the two forms of payment, there are a lot of factors to consider, like timing, convenience, security, and costs.
 When is the last time you wrote a check?

-According to the Payments Cost Benchmarking survey by the Association for Finance Professionals, the median cost of a check transaction is $3.00, whereas an ACH (automatic clearing house) can range anywhere from $0.26 to $0.50.
+According to the same Payments Cost Benchmarking survey by the Association for Finance Professionals (AFP), the median cost of a check transaction is $3.00, whereas an ACH (Automated Clearing House) can range anywhere from $0.26 to $0.50.